 Identification of Most Vulnerable Population.
-The district/school has identified the most vulnerable population it serves including low income students, students of color, English learners, students with disabilities, students experiencing homelessness, foster care students, incarcerated youth, etc. 1 2 3 4 Most vulnerable population has not been identified Most vulnerable population has been identified Most vulnerable population has been identified and there is an updated database and plan for continuous updating in place Most vulnerable population has been identified, there is a regularly maintained database, and the planning process includes representatives from the most vulnerable population Critical Supports for Most Vulnerable Students and Families.
-The district/school has planned to provide meals , a process to identify students for IEPs and methods for serving those who already have them, and menta health services to the most vulnerable students and families the organization serves.
-1 2 3 4 Reopening plan does not specifically address critical supports Reopening plan addresses critical supports for one reopening model only (e.g. moderate social distancing) Reopening plan addresses critical supports for multiple reopening models (e.g. mild and moderate social distancing and complete virtual model) Reopening plan addresses critical supports for multiple models and spells out contingency plans in case of COVID-19 resurgence in school, district, and/or community /ulnerable Populations.
-Thic supports for their most vul 1 2 3 4 Reopening plan does not specify academic interventions or supports for most vulnerable students Reopening plan specifies how to assess learning loss for most vulnerable students Reopening plan specifies how to assess learning loss for most vulnerable students and provides curricular guidance and teaching resources for principals and teachers to use with most vulnerable populations Reopening plan specifies how to assess learning loss for most vulnerable students, provides curricular guidance and teaching resources for principals and teachers to use with most vulnerable populations, and makes all guidance and resources easily accessible to staff and families
+The district/school has identified the most vulnerable population it serves including low income students, students of color, English learners, students with disabilities, students experiencing homelessness, foster care students, incarcerated youth, etc.

+1 2 3 4 Most vulnerable population has not been identified Most vulnerable population has been identified Most vulnerable population has been identified and there is an updated database and plan for continuous updating in place Most vulnerable population has been identified, there is a regularly maintained database, and the planning process includes representatives from the most vulnerable population

+Critical Supports for Most Vulnerable Students and Families.
+The district/school has planned to provide meals, a process to identify students for IEPs and methods for serving those who already have them, and mental health services to the most vulnerable students and families the organization serves.

+1 2 3 4 Reopening plan does not specifically address critical supports Reopening plan addresses critical supports for one reopening model only (e.g. moderate social distancing) Reopening plan addresses critical supports for multiple reopening models (e.g. mild and moderate social distancing and complete virtual model) Reopening plan addresses critical supports for multiple models and spells out contingency plans in case of COVID-19 resurgence in school, district, and/or community

+Educational Services for Vulnerable Populations.
+The district/school has planned to assess learning loss and provide additional academic supports for their most vulnerable students to ensure equitable access to grade-level coursework.

+1 2 3 4 Reopening plan does not specify academic interventions or supports for most vulnerable students Reopening plan specifies how to assess learning loss for most vulnerable students Reopening plan specifies how to assess learning loss for most vulnerable students and provides curricular guidance and teaching resources for principals and teachers to use with most vulnerable populations Reopening plan specifies how to assess learning loss for most vulnerable students, provides curricular guidance and teaching resources for principals and teachers to use with most vulnerable populations, and makes all guidance and resources easily accessible to staff and families